Brikwerk/nxbt/docs/Miscellaneous Notes.md

     process.

 2. After reconnection on the Grip/Order menu, **emulated** controllers **must** press the L + R buttons before attempting regular input.
     This is a bit of a strange condition that I'm still grappling with.
 In some situations, a non-emulated controller can get away with not pressing the L + R buttons and jump straight into regular input.
 I'm not 100% sure how they're able to, however, I think it's an okay enough compromise to hardcode an L + R press after a reconnection.

+3. All communication must be done at 15Hz.
+Once the controller is off of the Change Grip/Order menu, communication speeds up to 60Hz (Joy-Con) or 120Hz (Pro Controller).
+If communication is not done at 15Hz, input can be severely delayed or outright ignored.

 ## Waking the Switch Over Bluetooth